alachuacounty/nextjs-truth-rec/README.md

 # Truth and Reconciliation Rebuilt in Next.js
 This project is rebuilt on a Javascript Framework known as Next.js.
+We ultimately chose Next.js over React because of routing between multiple pages.

 ## Resources Needed